 So if you are worried check out this petition.

-With climate change having arrived ( nobody who experienced the drought this year will question it) what we need is conservation of agro-biodiversity and propagation of indigenous climate-resilient varieties – such as traditional rice varieties.
-This will happen if we resolve to eat agro-biodiversity, experiment with native foods which are climate friendly and adapt eating local and seasonal foods.
+With climate change having arrived (nobody who experienced the drought this year will question it) what we need is conservation of agro-biodiversity and propagation of indigenous climate-resilient varieties – such as traditional rice varieties.
+This will happen if we resolve to eat agro-biodiversity, experiment with native foods which are climate-friendly and adopt eating local and seasonal foods.

 Devi, Bio Basics